Beefy Chili Dogs

 - Return beef to skillet; stir in seasonings and ketchup.
 Bring to a boil.
 Reduce heat; simmer, covered, 15-20 minutes to allow flavors to blend, stirring occasionally.

 Freeze option: Freeze cooled chili in a freezer container.
 To use, partially thaw in refrigerator overnight.
-Heat through in a saucepan, stirring occasionally and adding a little water if necessary.
-Yield: 8 servings (2 cups chili).
+Heat through in a saucepan, stirring occasionally; add water if necessary.

 Nutrition Facts1 hot dog with 1/4 cup chili: 400 calories, 22g fat (9g saturated fat), 60mg cholesterol, 1092mg sodium, 31g carbohydrate (11g sugars, 1g fiber), 19g protein.

 Chili dogs with a kick!
 The chili mixture was tangy and spicy and definitely a departure from our normal chili.
 As a previous reviewer stated, it would make an excellent sloppy joe mixture, particularly if you aren't a fan of Worcestershire sauce that is called for in many sloppy joe recipes.
 We really enjoyed this version, though.
 My husband commented that it's an almost universal topping in terms of its ingredients and that it could be made to suit any level of heat tolerance.
 We highly recommend adding the chopped onion and and cheese for the authentic chili dog flavor.